pruthvist322-bit/My_Devops_Journey/README.md

 ✅ How to install Java and Maven on Windows
 ✅ How to install Java and Maven on an AWS EC2 Linux instance ✅ Maven lifecycle commands and their purpose

+### Day-34
+- Apache tomcat and its installation steps